mohdsaqibhbi/Anomaly_Detection/README.md

 ## How to run
 - Clone the repo using `git clone https://github.com/mohdsaqibhbi/Anomaly_Detection.git`.
-- Go to this directory using `cd Anomaly_Detection'
+- Go to this directory using `cd Anomaly_Detection`
 - Create virtual environment.
 - Install dependencies using `pip install -r requirements.txt`.
 - Run everything step by step